What is empathetic listening and how to improve it?

 How to listen empathetically

 Let's look at the five key steps to ace your listening skills that will help you build healthy relationships—not just with customers but also with people in your professional and personal life.
-So sit straight, close all the tabs on your browser (already an empathetic step), and let's go.
+So sit straight, close all the tabs on your browser, and let's go.

 1. Listen with intention